Jake Moon: Creation and development

 The character's arrival was announced on 20 October 2004, and Beckett was quoted as saying "I've watched the programme since the beginning and I'm very excited to be joining such a successful television institution".
 Three months after their on-screen arrival, Jake and his brother Danny were axed from the show.
 However, producer Kate Harwood gave Jake a reprieve, and the character subsequently took a short break from the show which coincided with Danny's exit and then returned.

 Jake and Danny always tried to imitate the Mitchell brothers, but second-rate gangsters is all they were.
 Jake is described, the sensitive brother who had an eye for the ladies.

 It was announced on 7 May 2006 that Beckett had quit the role to move on and further his career, and the character made his final appearance on 20 October 2006.
 Jake ended up with a contract out on his life, after Johnny Allen's dying words were misconstrued.
 He was last seen leaving Albert Square being confronted by a sinister looking stranger.

 Beckett admitted that after receiving a call to return for a 2024 cameo, he was aware that it would be a part of Chrissie Watts's (Tracy-Ann Oberman) return story, but was surprised to learn that his role would take him to Albert Square, commenting: "I thought it would be me standing outside the prison gates".
 The actor "relished" his time back on the show's set, noting that it felt "lovely" and "really familiar" to be back, adding that it felt like he'd never left.
 The actor also didn't rule out a possibility of Jake returning full time in the future, stating: "Never say never.
 I’m sure the audience will let me know if they’d like to see me again, but yes, never say never".
+It was later announced in 2026 that Beckett would return to the role for a short stint.